 Item Length: 2 Allowable Values: 00, 01, 82, 85-88, 99 NAACCR Item #1400 FORDS 2016 pg.
-295-296
+360-361

-Records the type of hormone therapy administered as first course treatment at this and all other facilities.
+Hormone therapy is Cancer therapy that achieves its antitumor effect through changes in hormonal balance.
+This type of therapy includes the administration of hormones, agents acting via hormonal mechanisms, antihormones, and steroids.
+This data item records the type of hormone therapy administered as first course treatment at this and all other facilities.
 If hormone therapy was not administered, then this item records the reason it was not administered to the patient.